Jakubowitz Law files complaint on behalf of shareholders of Tencent Music Entertainment Group - TME - ExBulletin

 This lawsuit is on behalf of the persons and entities who have purchased or otherwise acquired shares of Tencent Music Entertainment Group (“Tencent Music”) (NYSE: TME) between March 22, 2021 and March 29, 2021.

-According to the complaint filed: Goldman Sachs Group Inc. and Morgan Stanley have sold a significant number of shares in Tencent Music knowing that Archegos Capital Management is expected to fully liquidate its position in Tencent Music due to pressure on margin calls.
+According to the complaint filed: Goldman Sachs Group Inc. and Morgan Stanley have sold a significant number of shares in Tencent Music knowing that Archgos Capital Management is expected to completely liquidate its position in Tencent Music due to pressure on calls from margin.
 By selling shares while in possession of this important, non-public information, the defendants avoided billions in losses.

 Jakubowitz Law is vigorous in pursuing justice for shareholders who have been victims of securities fraud.
 Lawyer advertising.
 Past results do not guarantee similar results.